Marianas-Rai-Corp/block-lotto-devkit-docs/content.en/docs/app/checkout/_index.md

 # Checkout

 ## Overview
-The `Checkout` page is a key part of the checkout process in the application.
-It ensures that the user meets certain conditions before proceeding with their purchase.
-The component follows a sequential flow, enforcing agreement to terms, email submission, and Know Your Customer (KYC) verification before allowing the user to make their purchase.
+The `Checkout` allows the user to purchase lottery tickets.
+It ensures that users have completed their account information (Email, KYC) before selecting their payment conditions and making the purchase.
+The component follows a sequential flow, so that new users have to agree to the terms of service, submit their email, provide their payment method, are approved by our Know Your Customer (KYC) process before their payment is captured and the ticket is broadcast.
+This flow is simplified for returning users.

 ---